MCWG in Driving License: Eligibility and Application Process

 Step 3: Enter the information in the form as requested, including personal information, educational qualifications, address and details about any driving license you may have had previously.

-Step 4: Submit the necessary documents, including age proof, address proof, ID proof, and learner's license.
+Step 4: Submit the necessary documents, including age proof, address proof, ID proof, and learner's licence.

-Step 5: Pay the license application fees using the online payment gateways provided on the website.
+Step 5: Pay the licence application fees using the online payment gateways provided on the website.

 Step 6: Select a slot at your convenience to take the test.